‘Mushroom murderer’ given three life sentences for killing lunch guests

 It emerged after the trial that Patterson believed his wife had attempted to poison him multiple times in the two years before the lunch and had been wary of her intentions.
 Three attempted murder charges related to those accusations were dropped before the main trial.

+During her 10-week trial, the jury heard that Patterson had seen the location of the death cap mushrooms posted on a citizen science website.
+Prosecutors said she purchased a dehydrator to dry the mushrooms and dumped it at a waste recycling center as her guests lay dying in hospital.

+Patterson told police she’d bought the mushrooms from a major supermarket and Asian grocer, sending health officials on a futile mission to track their source.
+She also lied about being ill in the days after the lunch, the court heard, and about feeding her children the leftovers of the tainted meal.

-Over 10 weeks, crown prosecutors presented the mother-of-two as a flawed individual who lied repeatedly to police and health workers.
+Crown prosecutors presented the mother-of-two as a flawed individual who lied repeatedly to police, and resisted attempts by health workers to provide herself and her children with medical care.

 They offered no real evidence for Patterson’s motive, but suggested she showed “two faces” to the world – a public one that suggested she had a good relationship with the Pattersons, and a private one she revealed in messages to Facebook friends that bristled with frustration over the family’s behavior and beliefs.